 The difference comes down to who is doing the hosting for your blog i.e do you own the website or is it proprietary to someone else.

-WordPress.com is free but has a lot of limitations especially when it comes to making money with your blog.
+WordPress.com on the other hand is free to use but has a lot of limitations especially when it comes to making money with your blog.

 Needless to say we’re going with WordPress.org.